DEV Community

 Key Concepts

-Before diving in, familiarize yourself with these foundational concepts:
+Before diving in, familiarise yourself with these foundational concepts:

 1. Infrastructure as Code (IaC): Managing and provisioning infrastructure through machine-readable definition files.